What is a learning disability? Is it easy to identify?

 - A specific learning disability may occur with, but cannot be primarily the result of: visual, hearing, or motor impairment; mental impairment; emotional disorders; or environmental, cultural, economic influences, or a history of an inconsistent education program.

-Treatment for learning disabilities
+Intervention for learning disabilities

 - A formal assessment is completed and indicates a significant discrepancy (or difference) between intelligence and academic skill development.
-For example, if the Intelligence score (or Full Scale IQ) is 100, then the reading achievement score must be 79 or below in order to qualify for services.
+For example, if the Intelligence score (or Full Scale IQ) is 100, then the reading achievement score must be 79 or below to qualify for services.

 - A “processing disorder” (which may include difficulty with areas such as memory, attention, or understanding of language) must be evident.